Iceland gathering offers rare glimpse of matriarchy | DW | 21.11.2019

 In her closing remarks, the Icelandic Prime Minister mentioned climate change and rising populism as some of the issues in urgent need of female leadership:

-"Women have a strong history of collaboration and of making compromises.
-I think the world needs this set of skills now more than ever."
+"Women have a long tradition of collaboration across borders, making compromises, and unifying around causes.
+The world needs this set of skills more than ever."

 This week, more than 500 female leaders from around the world are meeting in Reykjavik for the Women Leaders Global Forum to discuss how to get more women into leadership positions.
 DW's Manuela Kasper-Claridge reports.
 (27.11.2018)